Privacy Considerations

 The developers at enmeshed interpret the data privacy regulations narrowly, which has earned the appreciation of lawyers and data privacy experts for the design of the solution.
 Notably, the ability to delete all of the following data categories within our solution is pivotal for absolute data privacy:

-- (Non-technical) personal data which could directly identify a person (like names, e-mail addresses, birth dates, public/social ids, or phone numbers) is only processed in an end-to-end encrypted way between users and organizations.
+- (Non-technical) personal data which could directly identify a person (like names, email addresses, birth dates, public/social ids, or phone numbers) is only processed in an end-to-end encrypted way between users and organizations.
 The central service does not have access to this data.

 - Pseudonyms or technical identifiers which are shared between multiple Identities (like enmeshed Addresses, enmeshed Public Keys, Device Ids, or Identity versions) are considered PII, as an entity could use this information to map this data to real world persons.